South Australian native orchids are amazing!

-We will meander gently to our secluded and private orchid patch – all of the photos here have been taken within a 100m2 area on one of our hills.
-You will experience what we call ‘golden hour’ as the sun lowers in the sky in late afternoon and the orchids are lit through their delicate structure.
+We will meander gentle to our secluded and private orchid patch – all of the photos here have been taken within a 100m2 area on one of our hills.
+You will experience what we call ‘golden hour’ as the sun lowers in the sky in late afternoon and the orchids are lit through their delicate structures.

 You don’t need to know anything about orchids to wander with us – we will teach you to spot them, photograph them and appreciate them.